 Please note this data is provisional due to the time delay in registration; numbers may vary from week to week.
+Methodology was updated in week 13, 2022 in consideration of the pandemic years.

 Information on mortality from all causes is provided for management purpose from the United Kingdom Health Security Agency.
 Excess mortality is defined as a statistically significant increase in the number of deaths reported over the expected number for a given point in time.
 This calculation allows for a weekly variation in the number of deaths registered and takes account of deaths registered retrospectively.
 Information is used to provide an early warning to the health service of any seasonal increases in mortality to allow further investigation of excess detections.